Alex Vallauri: Biography

-Vallauri died of AIDS on March 27, 1987.
+Vallauri died of AIDS on 27 March, 1987.

 Art

-A pioneer in the art of graffiti in Brazil, Alex used other media besides the urban walls; he stamped shirts, badges and stickers.
-For him, graffiti is a form of communication that most closely matches his ideal of art for all.
-His preferred technique was stencilling.
-One of his recurring stencils was a high-heeled black boot (Bota Preta).
+A pioneer in the art of graffiti in Brazil, Alex used other medias besides the urban walls; he stamped shirts, badges and stickers.
+For him, graffiti was a form of communication that most closely matched his ideal of art for all.
+His preferred technique was stencilling; one of his recurring stencils was a high-heeled black boot (Bota Preta).

-His interest in kitsch objects made him in the mid-1970s, spent photographing tile panels painted in the 1950s and pasted on the walls of restaurants in São Paulo.
+In the mid-1970s, his interest in kitsch objects led him to photograph tile panels painted in the 1950s and pasted on the walls of restaurants in São Paulo.
 His photographic records resulted in the video Arte Para Todos, shown at the International São Paulo Biennial in 1977.